 A Salmonella outbreak associated with pot pies from ConAgra Foods has increased to 272 cases in 35 states, the Centers for Disease Control and Prevention (CDC) reported yesterday.

-have been hospitalized in the outbreak, but none have died, the CDC said in what it labeled its last update on the episode.
+At least 65 people have been hospitalized in the outbreak, but none have died, the CDC said in what it labeled its last update on the episode.
 The latest case count is close to double the 139 cases reported by the CDC in its first notice about the outbreak on Oct 9.

 Yesterday the CDC said at least 272 isolates collected from patients were identified as Salmonella serotype I4,[5],12:i:- and had matching genetic fingerprints.
 A CDC case-control study has linked salmonellosis cases with eating Banquet brand pot pies, and the outbreak strain has also been found in three pot pies bought by patients, the agency said.